 UEE30811 Certificate III in Electrotechnology Electrician

-The UEE30811 Certificate III in Electrotechnology Electrician from Major Training is designed to lay the foundations for a career in this growth industry.
+Interested in becoming an electrician?
+A nationally recognised UEE30811 Certificate III in Electrotechnology Electrician from Major Training is designed to lay the foundations for a career in this growing industry.

-This qualification provides competencies to select, install, set up, test, fault find, repair and maintain electrical systems and equipment in building and premises.
-It includes ERAC requirements for an ‘Electrician’s licence’.
+Upon successful completion of an electrical apprenticeship, you’ll be qualified to select, install, set up, test, fault find, repair and maintain electrical systems and equipment in buildings and premises as a professional electrician.

 - Participate in electrical work and competency development activities

 - Apply Occupational Health and Safety regulations, codes and practices in the workplace

 - Fabricate, assemble and dismantle utilities industry components